ostronic/datasaver/README.md

 - 📡 Optimized for low-data usage environments
 - 📦 Easy packaging: `.deb` and installer scripts included

-## 📦 Step 3: Cross-platform Packaging
+# 📦 Cross-platform Packaging

-🧊 .AppImage (for all Linux distros)
+- 🧊 .AppImage (for all Linux distros)

-📦 .rpm (for Fedora, RHEL, CentOS)
+- 📦 .rpm (for Fedora, RHEL, CentOS)

-🌍 GitHub Actions to auto-build .deb and .rpm on push
+- 🌍 GitHub Actions to auto-build .deb and .rpm on push

 ---